 Our list of best healthy Christmas cookies has something for everyone, from soft gingerbread cookies to buckeyes with a healthy spin!

 Are you looking for the best healthy Christmas cookies for your cookie tray?
 If you know Alex and me, you know we’re into healthy cookie recipes…or really, healthier cookies!
 Here are our top healthy Christmas cookies that we think would be perfect for your cookie tray.
 They all have a healthier spin…but they’re so delicious, you’d never know it!
-Don’t forget to serve with gingerbread hot cocoa, vegan hot chocolate or hot cider (or the slow cooker version).
+Don’t forget to serve with healthy hot chocolate or hot cider (or the slow cooker version).

 So what are healthy cookies?

 Use nutrient dense real food ingredients.
 We love incorporating nutrient dense ingredients to counteract the typical loads of butter, white flour and refined sugar.
 Almond butter, peanut butter, oats, almond flour, and maple syrup all make appearances in our best Christmas cookie recipes.

 Amp the flavor.
 We use spices and natural flavors to bring in big flavor, instead of relying just on sugar.
 For example, there are abundant chai spices in our snowball cookies, or lots of gingerbread spices and molasses in our soft gingerbread cookies.